guillaume-elambert/hassio-stremio-server/stremio/README.md

 ## Importing/configuring the default Web UI settings

 Stremio's web app stores settings in the browser's local storage.
-You can pre-configure these settings by editing the `localStorage` option.
+You can pre-configure these settings by editing the `local_storage` option.
 To import your actual from [Stremio Web][stremio-web] or [your Web UI][webui], open the developper tools and type in the console the following code to copy your configuration in your clipboard.

 ```js